machinetranslate/machinetranslate.org/more/associations/iamt.md

 b.
 Submit to the Executive Committee a proposed budget for the next fiscal year (beginning each October 1) at least sixty (60) days in advance and obtain the Executive Committee’s approval thereof,

 c.
-Disburse from the funds of IAMT expenditures duly authorized under the budget up to the amounts authorized;
+Disburse from the funds of IAMT expenditures duly authorised under the budget up to the amounts authorised;

 d.
 When unexpected expenditures arise in excess of $2,000, or when the cost of scheduled activities exceeds the budget by this amount, consult with the Executive Committee and obtain its approval prior to disbursement, and consult with the Executive Committee and obtain its approval in the event of any individual expenditures in excess of $5,000;